Tengu no Daidokoro: Drama

 In August 2023, a ten-episode television drama adaptation was announced.
 It was broadcast on BS-TBS and BS-TBS 4K from October 5 to December 7 of the same year.
-It stars Kiita Komagine as Motoi Izuna, Akihisa Shiono as Yui Atago, and Keitatsu Koshiyama as On Izuna.
-It is directed by Kakeru Nagashima, Hikota Shimoda, Hirokawa Hayashida, and Hayato Kawai, with scripts by Yukiko Sode, Yoshitatsu Yamada, Chihiro Amano, Hiromu Kumamoto, and Miharu Nara, and music composed by Vava.
+It was directed by Kakeru Nagashima, Hikota Shimoda, Hirokawa Hayashida, and Hayato Kawai, with scripts by Yukiko Sode, Yoshitatsu Yamada, Chihiro Amano, Hiromu Kumamoto, and Miharu Nara, and music composed by VaVa.

 In June 2024, it was announced that the series was renewed for a second ten-episode season, which aired from October 22 to December 24 of the same year.

+In April 2026, it was announced that the series would receive a third season, which is set to premiere on October 1, 2026.
+The season will tell an original story (not previously told in the manga) with supervision by Tanaka.